Kosančićev Venac: Features

-Most recognizable characteristic of the neighborhood is the cobblestone, which still covers several streets in the area, though it has been badly damaged due to the frequent communal and infrastructural repairs.
-Because of the cobblestone and vintage appearance, Kosančićev Venac is nicknamed jewel, or pearl, of Belgrade.
+The most recognizable characteristic of the neighborhood is the cobblestone, which still covers several streets in the area, though it has been badly damaged due to the frequent communal and infrastructural repairs.
+Because of the cobblestone and vintage appearance, Kosančićev Venac is nicknamed the jewel, or pearl, of Belgrade.

 Several important early official buildings of Belgrade are located in the neighborhood: